The Blitz: British countermeasures

 German beacons operated on the medium-frequency band and the signals involved a two-letter Morse identifier followed by a lengthy time-lapse which enabled the Luftwaffe crews to determine the signal's bearing.
 The meacon system involved separate locations for a receiver with a directional aerial and a transmitter.
 The receipt of the German signal by the receiver was duly passed to the transmitter, the signal to be repeated.
 The action did not guarantee automatic success.
 If the German bomber flew closer to its own beam than the meacon then the former signal would come through the stronger on the direction finder.
 The reverse would apply only if the meacon were closer.
 In general, German bombers were likely to get through to their targets without too much difficulty.
 It was to be some months before an effective night-fighter force would be ready, and anti-aircraft defences only became adequate after the Blitz was over, so ruses were created to lure German bombers away from their targets.
 Throughout 1940 dummy airfields were prepared, good enough to stand up to skilled observation.
-An unknown number of bombs fell on these diversionary ("Starfish") targets.
+An unknown number of bombs fell on diversionary ("Starfish sites") which simulated targets, or set up diversionary fires after initial incendiary attacks lit fires, drawing bombers to target areas.